 In 1998 Tom (at only 33 years of age) and Desiree purchased this 10.5-acre property on Howell Mountain; at the time much of it was covered in a dense thicket of brush and trees.
-After securing all the necessary permits (not an easy process), they planted the vineyard in 2003 and produced their first vintage in 2005 which was merely 50 cases.
-2006 was their first official release; total production as of our latest update to this review has been increased to only several hundred cases.
-Tom has sold fruit to several high premium Napa Valley based wineries over the years including to Davies Vineyards (same family that owns Schramsberg Vineyards); selling more fruit than what he makes offers the ability to increase production in the future.
+After securing all the necessary permits (not an easy process), they planted the vineyard in 2003 with winemaker Robert Craig’s advice, and produced their first vintage in 2005 which was merely 50 cases.
+2006 was their first official release; total production as of our latest update to this review has increased but is still under 1,000 cases annually.
+Tom has sold grapes to several premium Napa Valley based wineries over the years including to Davies Vineyards (same family that owns Schramsberg Vineyards); selling more grapes than used for the production of Red Cap offers the ability to increase production in the future.

 Tom’s true passion is in the vineyard and as he says, “this is his best job to date”.
 We can see why after visiting; the vineyards grow in a very zen-like location and are surrounded by tall pine trees; this is hillside Napa Valley at its best.

-Tom used to net the vineyard but no longer does this; he wryly told us netting is vineyard is like putting panty hose on a hairy leg!
+Tom used to net the vineyard but no longer does this; he wryly told us netting his vineyard is like putting panty hose on a hairy leg!
 The time and expense spent netting ultimately did not justify the amount of grapes saved from the birds.
-During harvest often picks are at staggered intervals; harvest can easily take a month or more despite the small size of the vineyard.
-The reason being is Red Cap only picks when the fruit is ripe and often this may mean picking merely several rows or blocks of the vineyard.
+During harvest picks are often at staggered intervals; harvest can easily take a month or more despite the small size of the vineyard.
+The reason being is Red Cap only picks when the grapes are ripe and often this may mean picking merely several rows or blocks of the vineyard.
 As a result, all wine is fermented in small lots with whole berry fermentation (no jacks or stems) and punch-downs are done by hand.

 With a culinary background Tom understands the importance of pairing food with wine.
-So its not surprising then that two hallmarks of their vineyard site and the Red Cap wines are bright acidity and refined tannins, perhaps surprising considering that some of Napa Valley’s most tannic wines often come from the hillsides.
-Fermentation is conducted using non-inoculated yeasts which naturally exist on the skins of the grapes and extended cold fermentation times.
+So its not surprising then that two hallmarks of their vineyard site and the Red Cap wines are bright acidity and refined tannins, perhaps startling considering that some of Napa Valley’s most tannic wines often come from the hillsides.
+Fermentation is conducted using non-inoculated yeasts which naturally exist on the skins of the grapes; fermentation is cold and lasts for an extended period of time.
 Their Cabernet Sauvignon is typically aged in French oak for approximately 20 months.

 Select Wines